STEMTera/stemtera.github.io/en/begin/_posts/2000-04-02-exercise-1-sketch.md

 title: "Exercise 1 - Blinking LED Sketch"
 layout: guide
 lang: en
-description: In order to upload the Blinking LED sketch to the (STMB), launch Arduino IDE then click File -> New.
+description: In order to upload the Arduino Blinking LED sketch to the (STMB), launch Arduino IDE then click File -> New.
 A new sketch editing window will appear.
 Copy the whole block of code below and paste it into the new sketch window, overwriting the empty `setup()` and `loop()` that was pre-created.
 Ensure that the board selected is Arduino Uno and the right COM port is chosen according to "Board Selection" chapter.

 contents:
 ---